ForNeVeR/AvaloniaRider/README.md

 ### Previewer

-Make sure your Avalonia project is built, open a XAML file, and you'll see a XAML preview in Rider.
+Make sure your Avalonia project is built, open an XAML file, and you'll see an XAML preview in Rider.

 ![Preview Screenshot][preview-screenshot]

 It's possible to interact with the previewer using the mouse, and zoom with `Ctrl+Scroll Wheel`.

+There's a separate button to **debug** the previewer process for the current file, but it's hidden by default.
+To enable that feature, go to the **Avalonia** settings page in Rider and enable the **Developer mode** checkbox.

 ### File templates

-Right-click a directory or an Avalonia-enabled project, and choose among the available file templates:
+Right-click a directory or an Avalonia-enabled project and choose among the available file templates:
 - Avalonia User Control
 - Avalonia Templated control
 - Avalonia Window